- Invoice

 In principle, storing invoices is a requirement for purchase tax credits, even for one-time or small-amount transactions.

-There are exceptions where storing invoices is not required, such as public transportation costs under 30,000 JPY, daily allowances paid to employees, business travel expenses, and commuting allowances.
+There are exceptions where invoice storage is not required, such as public transportation expenses under 30,000 yen, daily allowances paid to employees, business travel expenses, and commuting allowances.

 Confirm in advance whether your suppliers are registered as Invoice Issuers.